mathworks-ref-arch/matlab-dockerfile/alternates/non-interactive/MATLAB-BATCH.md

  - R2023b is the oldest release that **matlab-batch** supports on macOS with Apple silicon.

 ## Feedback and Support
-To inquire about eligibility requirements for the MATLAB batch licensing pilot, contact <batch-tokens@mathworks.com>.
+To inquire about eligibility requirements for the MATLAB batch licensing pilot, fill out this form on the MathWorks website: [Batch Licensing Pilot Eligibility](https://www.mathworks.com/support/batch-tokens.html).

 For support, contact [MathWorks Technical Support](https://www.mathworks.com/support/contact_us.html).